-I am in the military.
+I am a resident of Michigan and in the military.
 Do I get a discount?

 Yes.
 If you are a full-time, active-duty member of the federal U.S. military and have maintained Michigan resident status, your hunting and fur harvester license fees are waived, except for hunting licenses obtained through a drawing.
 You must present military ID, leave papers, duty papers, military orders or other evidence verifying that you are an active-duty member of the military, along with a valid Michigan driver's license or voter registration card.